Organicchipbottle/Lecture3-gitpush-commit-trail/README.md

 # lecture3
-This is for my lecture 3 assignment.
+This is for my lecture 3 assignment. :sunglasses::sunglasses: